Sustainable transportation has an impact on two thirds of carbon emissions

 The cheapest and simplest way to lower the carbon intensity of a passenger kilometer is to stick more people in the vehicle.
 In each of the figures above car occupancy is assumed to be an average of 1.6 passengers (including the driver).
 But most cars are designed for 5 people.

 If you take a look at the bus examples the importance of occupancy becomes even more stark.
 The local bus example has emissions seven times higher than the school bus.
 While there routes may vary a little they are both diesel buses.
-The main difference is that the school bus has very high occupancy.
+The main difference is that the school bus has very high occupancy, unless the school bus is very empty.

-With notable exception of flying public transport tends to have quite low carbon emissions, due largely to having relatively high occupancy.
+With notable exception of flying public transport tends to have quite low carbon emissions on a per kilometer basis, due largely to having relatively high occupancy.
+But don’t forget, a flight means potentially traveling thousands of kilometers across the globe.
+This will generate hundreds of kilograms to tons of CO2 per trip.

 Electric cars using low carbon power have footprints less than half that of the best hybrid, even after you account for their larger manufacturing footprint.
-Right down the bottom of our chart is the high-speed EuroStar rail which used low carbon French electricity.
-Though not on our chart the lowest carbon transport on earth is probably electrified public transport in a place like Norway where electricity generation is almost carbon free.
+Right down the bottom of our chart is the high-speed EuroStar rail which uses low carbon French electricity.
+The electrical grid of France is so low in carbon because of their high use of nuclear power.
+Though not on our chart, the lowest carbon transport on earth is probably electrified public transport in a place like Norway where electricity generation is almost carbon free.
+Norway’s electricity comes from super clean nuclear, hydro and wind sources.

 Bikes have obvious limitations around speed and distance, but for short trips in places with good infrastructure they are hard to beat in terms of carbon.
 They also have a great synergy with public transport systems like intercity rail.